ISHAN3413/WeatherSnap/README.md

 A polished Android app that lets users search live weather for any city, capture photo evidence using a custom camera, compress images, annotate with notes, and save reports locally.

-Built as part of an Android Internship Assignment.

 ---